 What are landlords legally required to repair?

-Under Section 11 of the Landlord and Tenant Act 1985, you must keep in repair and proper working order the structure and exterior of the property — roof, walls, windows, drains, and external pipes.
-You must also maintain installations for space heating, water heating, and sanitation.
-This applies to all assured shorthold tenancies.
+Under Section 11 of the Landlord and Tenant Act 1985, you must keep in repair and proper working order the structure and exterior of the property.
+The courts treat that as including the roof, external walls, windows and doors, and the section expressly names drains, gutters and external pipes.
+You must also keep in repair the installations for space heating and hot water, and for water, gas, electricity and sanitation.
+It applies to most residential leases granted for a fixed term of less than seven years, which covers the vast majority of assured shorthold tenancies and periodic tenancies.

-Tenants cannot contract out of these obligations — any clause trying to shift them onto the tenant is void.
-It doesn't matter what the tenancy agreement says: if the obligation exists under Section 11, it stays with you.
-See our detailed breakdown in Section 11 Explained for a full breakdown of what's covered and what isn't.
+You can't contract out of this.
+Section 12 makes void any clause that tries to shift the obligation onto the tenant.
+It doesn't matter what the tenancy agreement says: if the duty exists under Section 11, it stays with you.
+See our breakdown in Section 11 Explained for what's covered and what isn't.

 What are tenants responsible for?